OPEN EVENTS 2023/24

 In the normal primary to secondary route of entry, all boys in their correct chronological cohort for Year 6 must sit the Gloucestershire Grammar Schools' Entrance Test organised by the Gloucestershire Grammar Schools and can be sat at Marling School.
 Parents/carers must register their child for the Entrance Test by completion of the Gloucestershire Grammar Schools' Registration Form (usually in the summer term of Year 5).
 The Registration link will appear on this website at the appropriate time.
 Boys interested in a place at Marling School must share their result with Marling on the Registration Form.

-Boys who achieve a qualifying score in the Entrance Test will need to declare Marling School as one of their choices on their Common Application Form which must be submitted by 31 October, if they wish to gain a place.
+Boys who achieve a qualifying score in the Entrance Test will need to declare Marling School as one of their choices on their Common Application Form (CAF) which must be submitted by 31 October, if they wish to gain a place.
 In Gloucestershire, the form asks parents/carers to state their ranked preferences for up to five secondary schools.
-Only boys with a qualifying score will be considered for entry to Marling School – the school will notify parents/carers of the result before the Common Application Form deadline.
+Only boys with a qualifying score will be considered for entry to Marling School.

 All offers of school places will be made by the Local Authority (usually 1 March).
 This will be the school with the highest ranked preference for which your son has met the admission criteria.